abhinabsarkar/az-firewall-pe/concepts/spoke-vnet-sep-readme.md

 az network vnet subnet update -n $subnetName --vnet-name $vnetName --service-endpoints $sepKeyVaultName -g $rgName
 ```
 ## Create route
 Create a route that sends all traffic from the Spoke App subnet to the Azure Firewall.
 This route will point all traffic (0.0.0.0/0) to the Azure Firewall private IP address.
+This route will override the default system route 0.0.0.0/0 created by Azure.
+To understand the changes that occur once this user defined route is created, refer [0.0.0.0/0 address prefix in Azure](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-udr-overview#default-route)
 ```bash
 routeName=AllowOutbound
 # The destination CIDR to which the route applies.
 In this case, it is internet since the KeyVault is public endpoint.